CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    Then you can add these to the

-In both cases, after any change, a snapshot of the full environment specification should be written to the dependency files.
+In both cases, after any change, a snapshot of the full environment specification should be captured in a copy of the dependency file (`requirements-freeze.txt`) that you can later inspect and reuse to build the image without changing the versions of all the dependencies.
 We describe how to do so in the Freeze the Environment section.

 ### Manual editing (before/while building)